Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 (Source: Novozymes Investor Presentation)

-It makes sense to look at the past - especially past recessions - to gain some insights how the company can perform and withstand difficult times.
+It makes sense to look at the past - especially past recessions - to gain some insights on how the company can perform and withstand difficult times.
 When looking at the years around the Financial Crisis between 2007 and 2011 revenue as well as net profit could increase every single year, which is very impressive.
 The worst number Novozymes had to report was 3.7% revenue growth in 2009 and net profit increased only 1.9% in 2008.

 (Source: Novozymes Annual Report 2011)